dotnet/AspNetCore.Docs/aspnetcore/web-api/action-return-types.md

 [!code-csharp[](../web-api/action-return-types/samples/WebApiSample.Api.Pre21/Controllers/ProductsController.cs?name=snippet_GetById&highlight=8,11)]

 In the preceding action, a 404 status code is returned when the product represented by `id` doesn't exist in the underlying data store.
 The [NotFound](/dotnet/api/system.web.http.apicontroller.notfound) helper method is invoked as a shortcut to `return new NotFoundResult();`.
 If the product does exist, a `Product` object representing the payload is returned with a 200 status code.
-The [Ok](/dotnet/api/system.web.http.apicontroller.ok) helper method is invoked as a shortcut to `return new OkObjectResult<Product>(product);`.
+The [Ok](/dotnet/api/system.web.http.apicontroller.ok) helper method is invoked as the shorthand form of `return new OkObjectResult(product);`.

 ### Asynchronous action